*This post can be read in about 3 minutes.*

 But to bring this back to the original concern…

-Acknowledging sin and weakness does NOT equal self-condemnation, forgetting about Romans 8:1.
-And evading our sin and only “thinking positive” can similarly indicate we did NOT ever really understand our great salvation but are confused about it!
+Acknowledging sin and weakness does NOT equal self-condemnation.
+Evading our sin and only “thinking positive” can also indicate we did NOT ever really understand our great salvation but are confused about it!

 A true understanding of justification should prevent us from drifting into either self-delusion or self-condemnation.
 We were declared righteous by grace through faith and it was not based on our behavior, so why should we now become deluded or condemned?
 Our identity is secure in Christ.
 When we fully understand our secure position based upon the righteousness of Christ, it gives us a confident foundation for living.
 We are free to be honest with our self and with God!